OPERATION OUR TOWN AWARDS GRANTS FOR DRUG ABUSE PREVENTION

 130 2nd Avenue, Altoona (814) 943-2072

-Funding awarded will be used to purchase food and program supplies for youth in Pre-K to 12th grade and provide a home-cooked meal, gym/physical activities, arts & crafts, and age-appropriate small groups that encourage healthy living.
+Funding awarded will be used to purchase food and supplies for a program held on Wednesdays for youth in Pre-K to 12th grade, which provides a home-cooked meal, gym/physical activities, the arts, and age-appropriate small groups that encourage healthy living.

 United Way of Blair County’s Family Resource Center: Parent Education Programs: Parents as Teachers & Parent Education Classes